buzzcut-s/clocks/README.md

 Various optimizations can also be toggled using the ```CLOCKS_OPTIMIZATION``` macro.
 Individual toggle macros are also provided.
 See ```common.h``` for more details.

+# Examples
+See the examples directory.

+Also checkout the extensive testing suite written by Bob [here](https://github.com/munificent/craftinginterpreters/tree/master/test).

 # License
 clocks is licensed under the MIT License, © 2021 Piyush Kumar.
 See [LICENSE](https://github.com/buzzcut-s/clocks/blob/main/LICENSE) for more details.